 Falafel is a Turkish dish, made of chickpeas or fava beans, occasionally both.
-Deep fried, they are usually shaped into little round balls, but a doughnut-shaped version is also rumored to exist.
-Falafel is served alongside a bowl of hummus, another Turkish favorite dip – a chutney of mashed chickpeas, tahini, olive oil and lemon juice.
+Deep fried, they are usually shaped into little round balls, but a doughnut-shaped version is also rumoured to exist.
+Falafel is served alongside a bowl of hummus, another Turkish favourite dip – a chutney of mashed chickpeas, tahini, olive oil and lemon juice.

 McLeod Ganj offers a combination of beauty and serenity, that one ardently dreams of when stuck in traffic snarls or endless office meetings on a daily basis.
 If vacations help to ensure that you do not see a stranger in the mirror, the food eaten on the vacation adds to the sense of relaxation.

 Add some adventure to this list and try out these new foods.
 Do write in and share your experience and also let us know if you wish us to add any other worthy names to our list of eateries/foods above.